ZaneerMitha/ForTheRecord/README.md

 # 💽 ForTheRecord Overview

-ForTheRecord was featured in an article!
+ForTheRecord was featured in an article by Ars Electronica!
 Check it out [here](https://ars.electronica.art/futurelab/de/projects-northeastern-university-2022/)!

 ## ℹ️ What is it?